rkeiii/aws-mfa-v2/README.md

 # Overview
-This scripts purpose is life is to make it faster and easier to call AWS STS to obtain temporary AWS credentials and write them out to ~/.aws/credentials (which is typically required when using [MFA](https://aws.amazon.com/iam/features/mfa/)).
+This package's purpose is life is to make it faster and easier to call AWS STS to obtain temporary AWS credentials and write them out to ~/.aws/credentials (which is typically required when using [MFA](https://aws.amazon.com/iam/features/mfa/)).
 The 6 digit OATH tokens can either be provided directly via the --token argument or obtained automatically from a YubiKey by specifying the OATH credential in the --yk-oath-credential argument.
 The existing OATH credentials stored on your YubiKey can be found using the `ykman list` command assuming that you have the [YubiKey Manager CLI](https://github.com/Yubico/yubikey-manager) installed.

 This script is intended to be installed in a user's bin directory (~/bin).

-# Requirements
+# Installation
-This script has only been tested on Ubuntu 18.04.
-It requires Python 3.6+ to be available as python3 on the PATH.
-It uses the following Python libraries.
-- boto3
-- configparser
-- argparse
-- [YubiKey Manager CLI](https://github.com/Yubico/yubikey-manager) (needed for YubiKey support)

-You can install all of the required libraries globally by executing the following command inside the root of your cloned repo.
+Requires Python 3.6 or later and requirements from requirements.txt
 ```
+pip install aws-mfa-v2
-sudo python3 -m pip install -r requirements.txt
+pip install aws-mfa-v2[yubikey] # YubiKey support
 ```

 # Usage